 ENERGY STAR certified pool pumps will:

-- Pay for themselves in less than 2 years
+- Pay for themselves in as little as 1 year.

 - Run quieter and prolong the life of your pool's filtering system.

 How much energy is saved?
 Your pool pump could be your home's second largest energy user, costing you as much as $550 in energy every year.
 Pool pumps that have earned the ENERGY STAR are independently certified to save energy, save you money, and help protect the environment.
 In fact,

 - Certified in-ground pool pumps use up to 65% less energy than standard pool pumps and can save up to $445 a year in energy bill costs.

 - Certified above-ground pool pumps use about 17% less energy and can save $120 over the lifetime of the product.

 Please see the Pool Pump Fact Sheet (PDF, 244 KB) to learn more about when you need a pool pump, how to know if your pool pump was installed properly, and how to choose a pool pump contractor.

 Variable speed and multi-speed pool pumps can help cut energy costs, as well as offer other desired features.
 For example, variable speed pumps are quieter, require less maintenance and last longer.
 Both variable speed and multi-speed pumps, through slower water filtration rates, allow for better and more effective filtration of the pool water.
 The slower circulation rates also put less strain on the filters, plumbing, and other parts of the system, reducing the chance of leaks, repairs, or premature plumbing component replacement.1 In addition, ENERGY STAR certified pool pumps can use more efficient motors and advanced hydraulic designs.
 ENERGY STAR certified pool pumps include in-ground pool pumps, above-ground pool pumps and pressure cleaner booster pumps.

 Beyond the pool pump you choose, the following are other ways to make your pool more energy-efficient: